Violent Crimes

 Our attorneys are experienced in defending clients in prosecutions for serious felony and misdemeanor violent crimes.
 Let us put our experience to work for you.

-With offices in downtown Tampa in Hillsborough County and in New Port Richey in Pasco County, we are here to help.
+With offices in downtown Tampa in Hillsborough County, Clearwater in Pinellas County, and New Port Richey in Pasco County, we are here to help.

 Types of Violent Crimes in Florida